RaphaelColman/AdventOfCode2021/README.md

   pure $ oxyGen * co2Scrub
 ```

-This took me an absurd amount of time this morning, partly because I was desperate to finder a neater way of doing than explicit recursion.
+This took me an absurd amount of time this morning, partly because I was desperate to finder a neater way of doing it than explicit recursion.
 I also realised that my `AoCSolution` forces you to parse to the same structure for both part 1 and part 2 - almost always the case, but it was annoying today because I had parsed much more naively for part 1 (I just made a list of strings).
 I'll try and find some time today to separate those out so you can treat the two parts of the puzzle more independently.